 Working at Deloitte – what is it like to work in the financial advisory team in Brazil?

-Of course, the GIP is not just about sightseeing and enjoying Rio.
-The program’s main aims are to help us gain experience abroad and widen our professional network.
+Of course, the internship is not just about sightseeing and enjoying Rio.
+The main aims are to help us young professionals gain experience abroad and widen our professional network.
 As I mentioned in the last post, I am working in the valuations team at Deloitte.
 The team mainly focuses on the valuation of corporations, subsidiaries, options, derivatives, certain assets, etc. As a result, the valuations team often supports the audit team or acts as an advisor to the government to justify or determine fair values for certain assets.
 Deloitte Brazil is one of the market leaders when it comes to providing these services.
 It serves a variety of top-tier clients.
 My work so far has been extremely interesting but also challenging.
 Most of the time, I work on valuation models in Excel.
-I really enjoy what I am doing for the GIP and look forward to two more exciting weeks.
+I really enjoy what I am doing as an intern and look forward to two more exciting weeks.

 Outlook – the next few weeks